This is a “close” copy of the words that were spoken in this episode

 Mel De Gioia 0:25

-Welcome to Engineering Heroes.
+Welcome to Engineering Leaders.
 This is our very last official episode in our mini series in the lead up to the very first World Engineering Day for Sustainable Development in 2020.
 It’s been a mini series supported by the World Federation of Engineering Organisations.
 My name is Melanie and my co host and our podcast’s resident engineer is Dominic.
 This very last episode is going to be on the United Nations Sustainable Development Goal that is holding everything together.
 We’re going to be talking about the UN SDG Number 17 Partnership for the Goals.

 Our guest trained as an electrical engineer and is the current standing president of the World Federation of Engineering Organisations.
 He also holds the positions of executive director of the Chinese Institute for the New Generation Artificial Intelligent Development Strategies.
 And the chairman of the Academic Committee of Nankai University.
 Our guest has held many academic positions in various universities and earned many awards for his research in areas such as wireless communication and microsatellites.
 Speaking to us today about partnerships for the UN Sustainable Development Goals is Gong Ke.